sddevelopment-be/saboteurs/manuscript/managers/README.md

 - Quiet withdrawal of trusted team members
 - Feedback loops collapsing into compliance

 Do NOT intervene.
-Praise +“increased accountability”_.
+Praise _“increased accountability”_.

 ### Step 5: Secure Your Exfil Path

 Before questions arise:
-- Frame early outcomes as “learning moments”
+- Frame early outcomes as _“learning moments”_
-- Nominate someone else to “own the rollout”
+- Nominate someone else to _“own the rollout”_
 - Prepare a transition memo with vague praise and untestable insights

 Optional exit phrases:
+*
-> “This was just phase one.”
+* _“This was just phase one.”_
-> “We’re now ready to scale what we’ve learned.”
+* _“We’re now ready to scale what we’ve learned.”_

 {pagebreak}